mantidproject/mantid/docs/source/interfaces/indirect/Indirect Data Reduction.rst

   Used to specify a range of spectra.

 Detector Grouping
-  Used to specify a method for grouping spectra.
+  Used to specify a method for grouping detectors.
 Possible grouping options include 'Individual', 'All', 'IPF', 'File', 'Groups' and 'Custom'.
 The TOSCA instrument will default to grouping using 'IPF', and the other instruments will default to 'Individual' grouping.